IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The philosopher has never killed any priests, whereas the priest has killed a great many philosophers.”

 ― <a href="https://en.wikipedia.org/wiki/Denis_Diderot" target="_blank">Denis Diderot</a>
+### Others

+>“Napoleon, and other great men of his type, they were makers of empire.
+But there is an order of men that get beyond that: They are not makers of empire, but they are makers of universe.
+And when they have made those universes, their hands are unstained by the blood of any human being on earth. ...
+Ptolemy made a universe, which lasted 1400 years.
+Newton also made a universe, which has lasted 300 years.
+Einstein has made a universe, and I can't tell you how long that will last.”

+>“The fact that a believer is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
+The happiness of credulity is a cheap and dangerous quality of happiness, and by no means a necessity of life.”

+― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>

 >“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
 God is the [Ultimate Boeing 747](https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit).”

 >“The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Dawkins" target="_blank">Richard Dawkins</a>

->“Science flies you to the moon.
-Religion flies you into buildings.”

-― <a href="https://en.wikipedia.org/wiki/Victor_J._Stenger" target="_blank">Victor J. Stenger</a>

->“The fact that a believer is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
-The happiness of credulity is a cheap and dangerous quality of happiness, and by no means a necessity of life.”

-― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>

 >“If there is a God, atheism must strike Him as less of an insult than religion.”